eser/stack/fp/README.md

 ### removeValueFromArray(source, ...items)

-removes specified item(s) from an array or a generator.
+removes specified values from an array or generator.

 ```js
 import { removeValueFromArray } from "$cool/fp/remove-value-from-array.ts";